alishabose/cerebellum/README.md

 - Use GridSearch for hyperparameter tuning in order to work on our accuracy score, and potentially L1 regularization in order to get rid of unncessary features and help with overfitting.

 ## 📄 References & Additional Resources
-- Young, S., Adamo, N., Ásgeirsdóttir, B. B., Branney, P., Beckett, M., Colley, W., Cubbin, S., Deeley, Q., Farrag, E., Gudjonsson, G., Hill, P., Hollingdale, J., Kilic, O., Lloyd, T., Mason, P., Paliokosta, E., Perecherla, S., Sedgwick, J., Skirrow, C., Tierney, K., … Woodhouse, E. (2020).
+- Young, S., Adamo, N., Ásgeirsdóttir, B. B., Branney, P., Beckett, M., Colley, W., Cubbin, S., Deeley, Q., Farrag, E., Gudjonsson, G., Hill, P., … Woodhouse, E. (2020).
 Females with ADHD: An expert consensus statement taking a lifespan approach providing guidance for the identification and treatment of attention-deficit/ hyperactivity disorder in girls and women. *BMC psychiatry*, 20(1), 404. https://doi.org/10.1186/s12888-020-02707-9